 One of the greatest assets of your business walks out the door every night.
-What are you doing to get them to return next day inspired, motivated, and enthused to be the best they can be?
-One thing you can do…ask the right questions.
+What are you doing to get them to return the next day inspired, motivated, and enthused to be the best they can be?
+One thing you can do is ask them the right questions.

-Gallup’s recent State of the Global Workplace report quotes ‘85% of employees are not engaged at work.
-Of the 85%, 18% are actively disengaged in their work and workplace, and 67% are simply “not engaged.”
+Gallup’s State of the Global Workplace report quotes ‘85% of employees are not engaged at work.
+Of the 85%, 18% are actively disengaged in their work and workplace, and 67% are “not engaged.”
 The economic consequences of this global “norm” are approximately $7 trillion in lost productivity.’
+That’s terrifying!

-What you can do is understand what their motivational triggers are; what drives them to perform or take action.
+Understand your people’s motivational triggers to identify what drives them to perform or take action.

 Imagine a triangle; the WHY being at the base, the WHAT on the left side, and the HOW on the right.

 We tend to spend most of our time in the WHAT we are doing and the HOW we are doing it but very little time in the WHY we are doing it.
 The WHY is the foundation of the entire process.